Localized Neural Network Modelling of Time Series: A Case Study on US Monetary Policy: Methodology and Asymptotic Theory

-Assumption \ref{Ass1}.1 is widely adopted in the literature of nonparametric regression (e.g., \citealp{LR2007}).
+\end{enumerate} \end{enumerate} \end{assumption} Assumption \ref{Ass.1}.1 is widely adopted in the literature of nonparametric regression (e.g., \citealp{LR2007}).
 The main point is that each component in Taylor expansion of $g(\cdot)$ is bounded and also sufficiently smooth.

-Assumption \ref{Ass1}.2 imposes very limited conditions on the activation function, and nests a wide class of activation functions commonly used in the relevant literature as special cases, e.g., Sigmoidal squasher (i.e., $\sigma(x) = \frac{1}{1+\exp(-x)}$), Error function (i.e., $\sigma(x) =\frac{2}{\sqrt{\pi}}\int_0^x \exp(-w^2)dw$), etc. We refer the interested reader to \cite{DUBEY202292} for a comprehensive review on different activation functions.
-In addition, we note that the activation function is usually chosen by users, so in general it can be much smoother than the function of interest (i.e., $g(\mathbf{x})$).
-A detailed example is provided in the online supplementary Appendix A.1 to show Assumption \ref{Ass1}.2 can be easily fulfilled in practice.
-Obviously, Assumption \ref{Ass1}.2 rules out ReLU function, which will be left for future research as explained in the introduction.
+Assumption \ref{Ass.1}.2 nests a wide class of activation functions commonly used in the literature as special cases, e.g., Sigmoidal squasher (i.e., $\sigma(x) = \frac{1}{1+\exp(-x)}$), Error function (i.e., $\sigma(x) =\frac{2}{\sqrt{\pi}}\int_0^x \exp(-w^2)dw$), etc. We refer the interested reader to \cite{DUBEY202292} for a comprehensive review on different activation functions, and to Appendix \ref{App.1} for a detailed example.
+We acknowledge the growing literature on the rectified linear unit (ReLU) function (e.g., \citealp{SH2020, FLM2021}).
+As ReLU and Sigmoidal functions require different approximation theories, we therefore focus on the Sigmoidal function in this paper.